 Once you’re familiar with the structure of a Swell App, your first step is to decide what kind of app to develop.
 Keep in mind that an app can fulfill many capabilities at once, which allows you to package a cohesive set of functionality into a single package for merchants to use.

-This article is aimed at jumpstarting Swell App development, for a deeper dive into creating a full Swell App, see our dedicated guide illustrating how to build a sample app called Honest Reviews.
+For a deeper dive, see our tutorial how to build a sample app called Honest Reviews.

-Note: During development, app configurations and functions are always synced to your Test environment.
+Note: During development, app files are always synced to your Test environment.
 When you’re ready to push an app to a Live environment, you’ll routinely use the CLI to perform installation.

 swell create app